 After the Global Financial Crisis (GFC) in 2008-09, growth continued at a somewhat more moderate pace, in part due to tighter global liquidity conditions and in part also due to a slowdown in domestic credit creation resulting from a high level of bad debts within the banking sector.
-Between 2011 and 2020, Indian GDP has nonetheless expanded at an average annual pace of 5.1% and its growth compares very well against other countries in Asia, in fourth place only to China, Bangladesh and Vietnam.
+Since 2010, Indian GDP has nonetheless expanded at an average annual pace of 6.6% and its growth compares very well against other countries in Asia, in second place only to China.

-After the country's Election in 2019, growth began to slow.
-The country's annual rate of GDP growth fell to just 4%; the slowest pace since 2002 and exactly half the rate of growth seen just 4 years prior.
+After the country's Election in 2019, growth began to slow and latest estimates from the IMF put the annual rate at just 4.2%; the slowest pace since 2002.
 Weakness in the rural economy, a deceleration of private consumption and credit supply constraints from non-banking financial companies (NBFC's) were largely responsible for this slowdown, whilst the country was by no means immune to global uncertainties relating to trade, tariffs and economic activity.